Nimba-Solutions/.github/README.md

 ## Authorizing Orgs

-All non-primitive Actions that interact with persistent orgs authorize those orgs using SFDX Auth URLs.
+All Actions that interact with persistent orgs authorize those orgs using SFDX Auth URLs.
 These URLs are obtained via `sfdx force:org:display --json --verbose`, and typically are stored in GitHub Secrets.

 Auth URLs are provided to Actions in the inputs `dev-hub-auth-url` and `packaging-org-auth-url`.
 Internally, every Action uses the `cumulusci-actions/authorize-org` primitive Action, which ingests the auth URL into the SFDX keychain and imports it into CumulusCI.